c0ns0le/Apple-Store-Crawler/README.md

 For more detailed information, please, refer to this project's Wiki (W.I.P)

 # Exporting the Database
-As people kept requesting me, i decided to export the database on it's current state, which you can find on this link (containing the records as JSON): https://s3.amazonaws.com/GooglePlayStore/Apple%20Store%20JSON.zip
+As people kept requesting me, i decided to export the database on it's current state.
+I you want the exported file, get in touch with me at : marcello.grechi@gmail.com, and I will send you the file.
+(I decided not to keep the file public, because there were people downloading the same file over and over again, and not paying for it, which led to a huge AWS bill that I had to pay).

+Have in mind that downloading the database costs me money, since i pay for the outbound traffic provided by AWS when you query the database So, consider making a donation (via paypal) to marcello.grechi@gmail.com (Pay what you want, Humble Bundle style).

+Alternativelly, you can use the "AppsExporter" project that i included to write your own query logic, exporting only the records / fields you need, which will be cheaper than downloading the whole database.

 Have in mind that downloading the database costs me money, since i pay for the outbound traffic provided by AWS when one queries the database
 So, consider making a donation (via paypal) to marcello.grechi@gmail.com (the value is up to you).